Stackclash/5e-vault/5. Mechanics/Bestiary/Undead/Mummy Lord.md

     \ count 20 on the next round, any non-undead creature that tries to cast a spell\
     \ of 4th level or lower in the mummy lord's lair is wracked with pain.
 The creature\
     \ can choose another action, but if it tries to cast the spell, it must make a\
     \ DC 16 Constitution saving throw.
-On a failed save, it takes dice: 1d6|avg|noform\
+On a failed save, it takes 1d6 necrotic damage\
-    \ (1d6) necrotic damage per level of the spell, and the spell has no effect\
-    \ and is wasted.  "
+    \ per level of the spell, and the spell has no effect and is wasted.  " "name": ""
-  "name": ""
 "regional_effects":
 - "desc": "A mummy lord's temple or tomb is warped in any of the following ways by\